Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📊 Data Analytics Portfolio – Julie Lorenzen -  Financial Analyst
-Portfolio of my data analysis work using **Power BI, SQL Server and Excel** focused on data analysis, dashboards, and business insights.
+Portfolio of my data analytics work using **Power BI, SQL Server and Excel** focused on data analysis, dashboards, and business insights.

 ### ⚙️ About Me
 I combine my experience in **accounting and finance** with my skills using **Power Bi, SQL Server and Excel** to build strong data analysis, reporting, and visualization.
 Also, I can publish websites with **WordPress**.